What happens in Vegas…shows up on Facebook.

 I’m now in what most consider the “feel good” stage of my pregnancy.
 At almost 18 weeks, I am no longer exhausted like I was in my first trimester, but I’m not huge and cumbersome yet (just big enough to feel like a small whale at times…) So this seemed like the perfect opportunity to take a vacation!
 Steve’s company sent him to Vegas all last week for a Microsoft SharePoint conference at the Mandalay Bay.
+I stayed at home looking at Musicals currently in theaters that I could attend with my friends.
 The conference ended Thursday afternoon, so I used some frequent flyers to meet him out there Thursday night.
 We spent the first night on the company tab, which was, ironically, one of the most expensive yet worst night’s sleep I’ve ever had at a hotel.
 Our next door neighbors were evidently going out all in the Vegas lifestyle, and decided to have a giant party in their room.
 Their music was so loud it felt like there was a speaker right beside my bed, and the vibrations from the bass was making items in our room shake (this is NOT an exaggeration…).
 Everyone at the party had to yell very loudly to talk to each other to get over the music volume.
 We called to complain and according to Steve’s spy tactics at our peephole, theywere told that there were NUMEROUS complaints, and if it happened again, they would have to leave the hotel.
+I was forced to play sloto casino at www.EasyMobileCasino.com until the party finally died down and I could get some rest.

 But after a questionable start to our vacation in the land of excess, the next day dawned bright and cloudless, and all that was negative was lost in a sea of red rock in the Mojave Desert.
 Our first day was spent in the Black Corridor.
 We were the first ones there, but as the day progressed, the corridor got REALLY crowded – we started to wonder if anyone in Vegas had real jobs, but upon talking to everyone, they were all from out of town too – everywhere from Alberta and Quebec to Colorado and California.
 Even though there were so many people that at times it felt like gym climbing, there were so many good routes there that we never had to wait in line for anything.